officialcryptomaster/pydex/README.md

 1. It will make sure the node and python dependencies are installed (by calling `source setup`)
 2. It will ensure the order-watcher server is running
 3. It will launch an instance of the pydex app at `localhost:3000`.

+Optionally you can set the following environment variables:

+* `NETWORK_ID`: integer ID of network (`1`: MainNet, `4`: Rinkeby, `42`: Kovan, `50`: Ganache)
+* `JSON_RPC_URL`: URL to your Web3 provider to be used by **order-watcher-server**.
+(Either a local ethereum node, or a public one like [Infura](https://infura.io) which typically will look like `https://rinkeby.infura.io/<your API key here>`).
+If you do not set this, it will default to the local Ganache URI at `http://localhost:8545`.
+* `PRIVATE_KEY`: your private key as a hex string to be used for executing orders on the relayer's behalf.
+Note that this is currently not secure so do not use for mainnet deployment.